Blog

 Edwards County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 15 and first fall frost is October 23.

-Edwards County County sits in USDA Zone 6b.
+Edwards County sits in USDA Zone 6b.
 Geraniums grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Geraniums grow in Edwards County County's climate?
+Can Geraniums grow in Edwards County's climate?

 🌱